wintercounter/mhy/docs/built-ins/config.md

----
-description: >-
+# config

 This is a built-in CLI process used to retrieve final config objects in various formats OR initialize a single/environment configuration.
----

-# config

 - Alias: `c`